robinagist/ezo/README.md

 ### Run contracts to trigger events with the built-in test client

 No more having to wrestle with Javascript to test your event responders.
 Start ezo, and open another terminal window, and tse the ezo command line to send a test transaction.

+`ezo send tx <contract name> <method name> [data, items, list] -t <target>

+Supply the contract name, method name, a list of data elements, and the deployment target.

 For example, run:

 `ezo send tx WeatherOracle request [] -t test`